-It was not by luck that the Asilah medina won the Agha Khan architecture award.
-Its restored streets bordered by white houses with green and glue shutters are a pure marvel.
-The old Hispano-Moorish town is surrounded by ramparts dating from the Portuguese period (end of the 15th century) part of which gives onto the rocks overhanging the sea.
+Asilah is a short journey along the coast from Tangier.
+Its restored streets, bordered by white houses with green and blue shutters, are extremely pretty.
+The old Hispano-Moorish town is surrounded by ramparts dating from the Portuguese period (end of the 15th century).
 Three monumental gates and a more discreet passage lead into the medina.
 On the Place Ibn Khaldoun stands the Al Kamra tower, a 15th-century Portuguese dungeon.

-At the beginning of August, during the cultural moussem, a wide range of events, street theatre and other performances occupy the medina's network of alleyways.
-This event, which celebrates visual arts, folklore and world cultures, has taken place every year for over 30 years.
-There are many places to come across artists.
-Among them, Pacha Raissouni's Palace and the Hassan II Center host international encounters, conferences and exhibitions.
-In Asilah, pride of place is given to women in a dedicated festival.
-Walk through the medina's flower-decked streets during the day and, in the evening, it is a must to spend a minute on the Place El Krikiya, in the medina, to watch the sun set over the ocean.
+At the beginning of August, during the Cultural Moussem, a wide range of events, street theatre and other performances occupy the medina's network of alleyways.
+This event, which celebrates visual arts, folklore and world cultures, has taken place every year for more than 30 years.
+Raissouni's Palace and the Hassan II Centre host international conferences and exhibitions.
+Walk through the medina's flower-filled streets during the day and, in the evening, watch the sun set over the ocean.